OmerKural/APIS-High-School-Model-Satellite-Competition/README.md

 ## Credit
 - Code by Ömer Kural
-- Model satellite's mechanical and electronical part by Ömer Kural and Aziz Sencer Arabacı
+- Model satellite's mechanical and electronical parts by Ömer Kural and Aziz Sencer Arabacı
 - Logo by Aziz Sencer Arabacı